[Photos and documents from the Chinese Exclusion Act case files at the National Archives at Seattle]

 “… I just found this amazing website and you have an article about my father.
 Sort of.
 My father wrote his name as Lou Yet Ming and in your article which I recognize is from Immigration documents you have him as Lou Yuck Ming… I have some of the documents about his brother Lou Yuck Hong – his Pre-Investigation Application, his Statement, and Certificate of Identity.
 We believe my father was a “paper son.”
 He served in the U.S. M.C during WWII under his name as Lou Yet Ming… “

-Or when NARA is open again, call (206) 336-5115 for assistance.
+Or call NARA at (206) 336-5115 for assistance.

 Good luck with your search!